2023 Best Computer Science Schools in Indiana

 Read full report on Computer Science at Rose - Hulman Institute of Technology

-You’ll be in good company if you decide to attend Purdue University - Main Campus.
-It ranked #2 on our 2023 Best Computer Science Schools in Indiana list.
-Located in the city of West Lafayette, Purdue is a public college with a fairly large student population.
+Out of the 14 schools in Indiana that were part of this year’s ranking, Purdue University - Main Campus landed the # 2 spot on the list.
+Located in the small city of West Lafayette, Purdue is a public school with a very large student population.

 While working on their degree, compsci majors at Purdue accumulate an average of around $17,571 in student debt.
 The average monthly payment of a loan this size is about $391, assuming that the borrower is on a 10-year repayment plan.